 Edith and Ernest had no children, so the book passed through the family of Edith’s husband Ernest, until it was finally inherited by Edith’s great-niece Rowena Stott.

 Rowena- also an artist and designer, remembers with fondness as a child looking at all the beautiful and delicate watercolours of flowers and nature in her great-aunt’s book, and when older, discussing with her mother on how she thought the paintings would make wonderful patterns for fabric.

-While studying for her degree at Exeter Art College in 1976, Rowena met the wife of publisher Richard Webb, of Webb & Bower at a party, and mentioned to her that she has a book they might be interested in looking at.
+While studying for her degree at Exeter Art College in 1976, Rowena met the wife of publisher Richard Webb, of Webb & Bower publishers, at a party and mentioned to her that she has a book they might be interested in looking at.
 Rowena decided to show the diary to Richard Webb, he at once recognised its potential and paid her £100 not to show it to anyone else.
 Rowena recalls:

 The day he gave me the £100 was ‘probably the best day of my student life.
 I remember waking up in the morning and thinking this was fantastic.
 I could pay off my overdraft and I bought a pair of shoes.

 The Book was published as a facsimile edition the following year in conjunction with the London-based publisher Michael Joseph and renamed ‘The Country Diary of an Edwardian Lady‘.
 The book was a huge success, selling five million copies in thirteen languages.

 The diary entered the Sunday Times publishing best sellers list where is stayed for a record-breaking 63 weeks earning it a place in the Guinness Book of World Records.